Housing & Support Programs

 Bridge Housing

 Bridge Housing provides short-term (21–90 days), continuous-stay accommodation to help single adults “bridge” the gap from homelessness to permanent housing.
-Housing outreach workers connect people to dorm or hotel-style accommodations with showers, meals, laundry and private storage while providing needed support to move them to permanent housing as quickly as possible.
+Housing outreach workers connect individuals to dorm or hotel-style accommodations with showers, meals, laundry and private storage while providing needed support to move them into to permanent housing as quickly as possible.
 This can include assisting individuals with basic needs, health and wellness support, accessing income support, and obtaining identification.

 Supportive Housing